stack.pcl

 Reference: decisions for the full rationale.

 • File must exist at deploy time.
-Race conditions with Vault- style secret managers are real: if Vault writes the file after Punix tries to read it, you get [E11].
+Race conditions with Vault-style secret managers happen: if Vault writes the file after Punix tries to read it, you get [E11].
 Sequence the deploy after the secret provisioner.

 • The deploy reads, not the service.
-The bytes flow through the resolver, into the rendered unit, onto the target.
-If the target service then re-reads the file at runtime, that's its own concern — Punix doesn't intermediate.
+The bytes flow through the resolver, into the rendered 0600 env file, onto the target.
+If the target service then re-reads the file at runtime, that's its own concern; Punix doesn't intermediate.

 Conformance